BAN2ARU/AS-YOLO/ReadMe.md

 ### Inference

-To run inference using a trained AS-YOLOv8 model:
+To run inference using a trained AS-YOLO model:

 ```python
 python test.py